h01ger/piuparts/README_piatti.txt

 == Installation

+piuparts.debian.org is a setup running on two systems: pejacevic.debian.org, running the piuparts-master instance and an apache webserver to display the results and piu-slave-bm-a.debian.org, running a piuparts-slave node.
+Hopefully soon there should be several slave-nodes running on that system.

 === User setup

-A piupartss and a piupartsm user is need.
+A piupartss (on piu-slave-bm-a) and a piupartsm (on pejacevic) user is needed.
 Both are members of the group piuparts and /srv/piuparts.debian.org is 774 piupartss:piuparts.
 Both user have some files in $HOME which are kept in git, including hidden files.

+FIXME: this needs to be added to ~/.bashrc: export PATH="~/bin:$PATH"

 Create an SSH keypair for piupartss and put it into ~/.ssh/authorized_keys of the piupartsm user, so the piupartss can login with ssh to localhost as piupartsm.